 No camper or staff will ride in the back of a pickup truck or wagon where seats are not attached to the vehicle.
-The exceptions are slow moving "hay rides" (i.e. the Fourth of July parade and Christmas breakfast), and maintenance or operational needs (i.e., setting up cookouts or moving equipment).
+The exceptions are slow moving "hay rides" (i.e. the Fourth of July parade), and maintenance or operational needs (i.e., setting up cookouts or moving equipment).